 Here is a fun giant spellbound paper rose posted on Instagram:

 So enough talk — let’s make some giant flowers already, shall we?
-Some of the links below are Amazon affiliate links for your convenience.
+This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 - 17 sheets of light pink 8.5 x 11″ 65 lb. cardstock (I used two packs of Core’dinations Parisian Nights)